 Back to blog

-How to Choose a University in Germany - Guide
+Choosing a university in Germany – guide

-4 min read
+5 min read

 Choose university GermanyStudy program selectionGerman university rankingCity university fitAdmission capacity NC

-In this guide, you will learn:
+In this guide you will learn:

-• which university types exist in Germany
+• which types of higher education institution exist in Germany

-• which common mistakes international students should avoid
+• which mistakes international students should avoid

-Understand university types in Germany
+Understand types of higher education institution in Germany

-Universities
+Universities (Universitäten)

-Universities focus more on research and theory.
+Universities place greater emphasis on research and theory.

-They typically offer:
+They offer:

-• bachelor's programs
+• bachelor's programmes

-• master's programs
+• master's programmes

-• doctoral programs
+• doctoral programmes

 • natural sciences